Battle of Palmito Ranch: Aftermath

 President Jefferson Davis was captured and imprisoned on May 10, 1865, marking the effective end of the Confederate government.
 In addition, that day United States President Andrew Johnson declared "armed resistance ...virtually at an end."
-Historian James McPherson joins other historians in concluding that the war ended when the government ended.
+Historian James McPherson joins other historians in concluding that the war ended when the Confederate government ended.

 Confederate General Edmund Kirby Smith officially surrendered all Confederate forces in the Trans-Mississippi Department on June 2, 1865, except those under the command of Brigadier General Chief Stand Watie in the Indian Territory.
 Stand Watie, of the 1st Cherokee Mounted Rifles, on June 23, 1865, became the last Confederate general to surrender his forces, in Doaksville, Indian Territory.
 On that same day, United States President Andrew Johnson ended the Union blockade of the Southern states.

 Many senior Confederate commanders in Texas (including Smith, Walker, Slaughter, and Ford) and many troops with their equipment fled across the border to Mexico.
 Wanting to resist capture, they may also have intended to ally with French Imperial forces, or with Mexican forces under deposed President Benito Juárez.

 The Military Division of the Southwest (after June 27 the Division of the Gulf), commanded by Maj.
 Gen. Phillip H. Sheridan, occupied Texas between June and August.
 Consisting of the IV Corps, XIII Corps, the African-American XXV Corps, and two 4,000-man cavalry divisions commanded by Brig.
 Gen. Wesley Merritt and Maj.
 Gen. George A. Custer, it aggregated a 50,000-man force on the Gulf Coast and along the Rio Grande to pressure the French intervention in Mexico and garrison the Reconstruction Department of Texas.

 In July 1865, Barrett proffered charges of disobedience of orders, neglect of duty, abandoning his colors, and conduct prejudicial to good order and military discipline against Morrison for actions in the battle, resulting in the latter's court martial.
 Confederate Col. Ford, who had returned from Mexico at the request of Union Gen. Frederick Steele to act as parole commissioner for disbanding Confederate forces, appeared as a defense witness and assisted in absolving Morrison of responsibility for the defeat at Palmito Ranch.

-The history of this engagement provides accounts of the roles of Hispanic Confederate veterans and of the treatment by Confederates in South Texas of black prisoners-of-war.
+The history of this engagement provides accounts of the roles of Hispanic Confederate veterans and of the treatment by Confederates in South Texas of black prisoners of war.
 Hispanic Confederates served at Fort Brown in Brownsville and on the field of Palmito Ranch.
 Col. Santos Benavides, who was the highest-ranking Hispanic in either army, led between 100 and 150 Hispanic soldiers in the Brownsville Campaign in May 1865.

 When Colonel Ford surrendered his command following the campaign of Palmito Ranch, he urged his men to honor their paroles.
 He insisted that "The negro had a right to vote."